autonomys/subspace-docs/versioned_docs/version-latest/protocol/cli.md

 import styles from '@site/src/pages/index.module.css';

 :::tip Recommended
-Simple CLI also known as [Subspace CLI](https://github.com/subspace/subspace-cli) is the recommended way to farm on the Subspace Network.
+Pulsar also known as [Subspace Simple CLI](https://github.com/subspace/subspace-cli) is the recommended way to farm on the Subspace Network.
 To get started, follow the guide below.
 For more information, you can check out the project [README on GitHub](https://github.com/subspace/subspace-cli/blob/main/README.md).
 :::

 ## Pre-Requisites